Ryan Rautenbach, M.Sc.

 Research

-As part of the Multiphase Flows in Bioreactors group, the reasearch of Ryan Rautenbach is centered around the characterisation and study of the scale-up and down of Bioreactors, not only as part of the research group but also as part of the CHOLife+ subproject of the DFG Priority Program SPP2170 "InterZell".
+As part of the Multiphase Flows in Bioreactors group, the research of Ryan Rautenbach focuses on the characterisation and understanding of scale-up and scale-down in bioreactors, both within the group and through the CHOLife+ subproject of the DFG Priority Program SPP2170 "InterZell".

-Efforts are directed towards mapping and fully characterising stirred-tank reactors (STRs) and respective spatiotemporal gradients, examining the distribution of flow behaviour, and residence times of cells and molecules based on their respective lifelines.
+The work further involves mapping and fully characterising stirred-tank reactors (STRs) and their spatiotemporal gradients, including detailed distributions of flow structures and residence times of cells and molecules based on Lagrangian lifelines.

 Awards